 That means the market could well hit USD 410.2 billion by the end of 2027.
 But the more important question is: what does that mean for you — and your business?

 The main takeaway is this: software development outsourcing is the future.
 You may ignore the trend, but you will be doing so at your peril — and failing to capitalize on a massive competitive advantage.

 That said, you can only reap the benefits of outsourcing if you do it right.
 Otherwise, you might never get a decent return on your investment.
-To avoid that, you want to stay away from some all-too-common mistakes that businesses make when hiring IT outsourcing services.
+To avoid that, you want to stay away from some all-too-common outsourcing mistakes that businesses make when hiring services.

 We’ll get into these in a bit — but first things first.